In this guide, you will learn how to enable Google authentication and onboard dApp users.

 Note that some steps are performed using Google Console, and others using Arcana Dashboard.
 After that simply integrate your dApp with the Arcana Auth SDK to trigger Google login and onboard users.

-To enable Google based social authentication in Web3 applications, developers must perform these three steps before integrating with the Arcana Auth SDK.
+To enable social authentication via Google in the Web3 applications, developers must perform these three steps before integrating with the Arcana Auth SDK.

 Step 1: Use Arcana Dashboard